SeaEagleI/2019_Baidu-XJTU_BigData_Contest/README.md

 Download "Stay-Up Rewards.zip" and Extract files from the link mentioned above.
 Install packages including torch,torchvision,tqdm,numpy... in your python3 Env.
 ### Step 2:
-Change the directory to where your extract the zip file.
+Change the directory to where you extract the zip file.
 Run command "python3 GetEnsembleResult.py" in your terminal,
 then Wait about 7-8 minutes until the progarm ends.
 ### Step 3: